PrinceStrategies/Supply_Chain_Optimization/README.md

 **### Why This Portfolio?**

-Each project in this repository represents a step towards mastering the art of analyzing data (Data Analytics; Data Science; and, Machine learning).
-From beginner-friendly tutorials to advanced implementations, this portfolio demonstrates a progression of skills and a commitment to continuous learning in the fast-evolving field of data analytics and data science, while optimizing Supply Chain operations using Python programming.
+Each project in this repository represents a step towards mastering the art of data analysis (Data Analytics, Data Science, and Machine learning).
+From beginner-friendly tutorials to advanced implementations, this portfolio demonstrates a progression of skills and a commitment to continuous learning in the fast-evolving field of data analytics and data science while optimizing Supply Chain operations using Python programming.

 **### For Recruiters and Fellow Data Experts:**